kirega/Kirega/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Elixir
 - 🌱 I’m currently learning ...
-Kubernetes
+Go
 - 👯 I’m looking to collaborate on ...
 Elixir, Angular
 - 🤔 I’m looking for help with ...
 Elixir
 - 💬 Ask me about ...
 Elixir